nucliweb/image-element/README.md

 </picture>
 ```

-> In the above code, the browser load the `image.jpg` in mobile version, the `image-wide.jpg` in tablets resolutions or bigger, and the `image-ultrawide.jpg` in screen resolutions bigger than 1200px.
+> In the above code, the browser load the `image.jpg` in mobile version, the `image-wide.jpg` in tablets resolutions or bigger, and the `image-ultrawide.jpg` will be loaded in screen resolutions bigger than 1200px.

 <hr>